TheTyee/jquery-findyournextrep-ca/README.md

 # Find Your Next Representative Widget: Canada

+## Nerdy Overview

 A basic jQuery plugin that renders a form into the specified target, geocoding input (or geolocating the user) and displaying results from [Open North](http://opennorth.ca/)'s [Represent API](https://represent.opennorth.ca/).

 The form and the result listing are designed to be mobile-first and responsive, so they should integrate well into mobile-friendly sites.

+## Credits

 This plugin extends and reuses code from the [Sunlight Foundation](https://sunlightfoundation.com/)'s [jQuery Find-Your-Rep](https://github.com/sunlightlabs/jquery-findyourrep) plugin and is based entirely on the existing [Open North "Find your rep" widget](https://github.com/opennorth/jquery-findyourrep-ca).
 It has been updated to display Candidates for the upcoming 2015 Canadian federal election and to work well on mobile devices.

-[Sally Poulsen](https://github.com/kidcompassion) is responsible for the idea, and the updated visual style.
-[Phillip Smith](https://github.com/phillipadsmith) provided updates to the Open North plugin.
+* [Sally Poulsen](https://github.com/kidcompassion) is responsible for the idea, and the updated visual style.

-## Example
+* [Phillip Smith](https://github.com/phillipadsmith) provided updates to the Open North plugin.

+## Show me the demo!

-Try the [demo](http://thetyee.github.io/jquery-findyourcandidate-ca/) (a good test address is `A1A1A1` for St. John's, NL).
+Try the [demo](http://thetyee.github.io/jquery-findyournextrep-ca/) (a good test address is `A1A1A1` for St. John's, NL).

 The full example code (without the automatic user location lookup) is:

 ```html
 <!doctype html>